 If you are looking to buy one of these brands: Anolon, Circulon or Calphalon, you might be a little confused about the difference.
 I certainly was.

-They all offer top-notch cookware at prices most of us can afford, and their features are so similar in many ways, it’s hard to know which one to get.
+They all offer top-notch cookware sets at prices most of us can afford, and their features are so similar in many ways, it’s hard to know which one to get.

-We are not talking about non-stick ceramic style cookware here, but more standard non-stick pots and pans made by some top-notch brands.
+We are not talking about a non-stick ceramic style cookware set here, but more standard non-stick pots and pans made by some top-notch brands.
 So, in this detailed review, I want to show you clearly the differences, the shared features and which you should buy when.

-Although the cookware from all these brands is very similar, we are here to look at the differences.
+Although each cookware set from all these brands is very similar, we are here to look at the differences.
 So, let’s start with the basic materials they use for the pots and pans.

 Metals Used In Their Cookware Sets

-Anolon’s name is actually derived from hard-anodised Aluminum so it is no surprise that this is the basis of most of their pans.
+Anolon’s name is actually derived from hard-anodized Aluminum so it is no surprise that this is the basis of most of their pans.
 This is basically Aluminum that has been treated to ensure that the surface of the metal is non-reactive.

 Why?
 Because Aluminum in it’s natural form tends to oxidise over time.
 So, creating this hard outer surface ensures it is hard, non-reactive to anything, and super smooth.
 They also distribute heat very evenly, which is perfect for cookware

 Anolon has also introduced copper to some of their more modern cookware – the Nouvelle Collection, which helps the pans heat faster and more evenly.
 So, you will usually find this feature in their more expensive models.

-Circulon is another Meyer Group brand like Anolon, and they also use anodised Aluminum on most of their pans.
+Circulon cookware brand is another Meyer Group brand like Anolon, and they also use hard anodized Aluminum on most of their pans.
 It has become almost a staple amongst many cookware makers, and for so many reasons – durability, cost, heat distribution.

 These guys also have steel-based cookware in their arsenal, which can help with heat distribution, especially for induction cooktop owners.